erkenberg/storypoker/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Types

+See https://supabase.com/docs/guides/api/rest/generating-types for how to generating/updating the TypeScript types from the Supabase db schema

 ## Special Thanks

 A big thank you to [DanielSWolf](https://github.com/DanielSWolf) for their fantastic contribution of the cat and dog poker images – they're absolutely amazing!
 Much appreciated!